-Code Description к-5 6-12 AP Alternative Placement - A student may be placed in alternative school (Bridge) when any student can no longer function in the appropriate manner at the school they have been assigned.
+Code Description K-5 6-12 АР Alternative Placement - A student may be placed in alternative school (Bridge) when any student can no longer function in the appropriate manner at the school they have been assigned.
 The administrative staff of the school making the referral will make the determination for alternative placement.
-Please refer to the Code of Student Conduct in reference to consequences relating to alternative placement. • ASD After School Detention - A school may elect to hold after school detention as a disciplinary measure.
+Please refer to the Code of Student Conduct in reference to consequences relating to alternative placement. • ASD ASD After School Detention - A school may elect to hold after school detention as a disciplinary measure.
 If a student is assigned to ASD, his parents will be notified at least one day prior to the session.
 It will be the student's responsibility to provide transportation home following ASD.
-After School Detention will be supervised by qualified school personnel. • • ASWD or WD perform supervised activities related to the upkeep and maintenance of school facilities DRS ISS In School Suspension - Students may be placed in ISS for a minor offense for a maximum of 10 days.
-They may do classroom work as well as behavior modification work while in ISS to correct their behavior. • • G Time Out - Temporarily separating a student from the environment where the unacceptable behavior occurred. • • LD Lunch Detention - A student may be assigned to eat his lunch in a quiet, controlled environment while supervised by an adult.
-A student may be assigned work detail in the cafeteria.
-An elementary/middle school student may be assigned recess detention.
-OSS Out of School Suspension - Denial of educational participation includes temporary removal from class, short term suspension (up to 10 days), and long-term suspension or expulsion (in excess of 10days).
+After School Detention will be supervised by qualified school personnel.
+ASWD or WD After School Work Detail - A school may elect to provide a student an opportunity to perform supervised activities related to the upkeep and maintenance of school facilities rather than suspension.
+ASWD may not exceed 10 hours and may not be done during class time.
+The student must provide transportation home and the high school activity bus may not be used. • • DRS Dress Code - Appropriate clothing must be worn at school in order to maintain a non-distracted learning environment. • • ISS or ISD in school suspension, in school betention students may be placed in issued a million G Time Out - Temporarily separating a student from the environment where the unacceptable behavior occurred.
+LD Lorent Detection And deal or he control to the last to the control to the oss Out of School Suspension - Denial of educational participation includes temporary removal from class, short term suspension (up to 10 days), and long-term suspension or expulsion (in excess of 10days).
 If a student is denied educational participation, every effort will be made to determine and resolve problems so that the student may return to school.
 Students may not participate in school activities. • • SBS Bus Violation - A student may be denied the privilege of riding a bus for violating the Code, even if he is not otherwise denied educational participation.
-Such action may be taken by the principal, who may also restore bus privileges following the successful resolution of disciplinary action. • ٠ SIT School Intervention Team • • SRO School Resource Officer - Any student involved in a violation of the Code of Student Conduct may be placed on Disciplinary Probation in addition to or in place of suspension.
-This student may be denied participation in extracurricular activities and will be assigned to the School Resource Officer, who will assist in monitoring the student's adjustment during probation.
-The SRO may also serve as a counselor in situations with legal implications. • SSD Saturday School Detention -A school may elect to hold Saturday School Detention as an alternative to out-of-school suspension.
-This will take place on Saturday morning from 8:00 ТОР Turn Over to Parent • •
+Such action may be taken by the principal, who may also restore bus privileges following the successful resolution of disciplinary action. • • SIT School Intervention Team • • SRO the School Resource Officer, who will assist in monitoring the student's adjustment during • SSD Saturday School Detention -A school may elect to hold Saturday School Detention as an alternative to out-of-school suspension.
+This will take place on Saturday morning from 8:00 to 10:00 a.m.
+Students will be supervised by a staff member while they perform chores related to upkeep and maintenance of school facilities.
+It is the student's responsibility to provide their own transportation to and from Saturday School Detention. ТОР Turn Over to Parent • •

-VR Verbal Reprimand • ٠ WHSP Withhold School Privileges ٠ •
+VR Verbal Reprimand • • WHSP Withhold School Privileges • •